-The conceptual drainage system takes the drainage from the Site to attenuation and treatment features before being discharged to ground or watercourses/waterbodies.
-The DMP does not dispense with the need for good pollution prevention practices on-site.
-A PPP has been included as part of the OCEMP.
+The conceptual drainage system takes the drainage from the site to attenuation and treatment features before being discharged to ground or watercourses/waterbodies.
+The DMP does not dispense with the need for good pollution prevention practices on site.
+A PPP has been included as part of the outline CEMP.